ai-dialogue-facilitator/how-can-ai-help-business/chatgpt/README.md

 # Facilitator's summary
 ChatGPT has suggested multiple valuable applications of AI to business processes inside the company as well as its' interactions with the business environment of outside world.
 Among them are:
+1. Processing of all emails, their sorting and prioretization, summarization of long ones or long exchanges (including multilateral exchanges).